SeltnDev/Dickddit/README.md

 # Dickddit
 Dickddit is an open source software that uses a reddit api written in NodeJS.
-With Dickddit you can safely surf reddit without your data being saved by others (I'm talking about you on reddit).
+With Dickddit you can safely surf reddit without your data being saved by others (I'm talking about you reddit).

 ## **Technologies used by Dickddit software**